CatinWoods/Blast-Off-Day-of-Woods/README.md

   Add your open source license, GitHub uses Creative Commons Attribution 4.0 International.
 -->

-# Introduction to GitHub
+# Introduction to Blast-Off-Day-of-Woods

 _Get started using GitHub in less than an hour._
+_And get started build my 'Blast-Off-Day-of-Woods' repository in less than an hour._

 <!--
   <<< Author notes: Start of the course >>>